Solar panel pigeon proofing: is it worth it?

 It's always safer to get a professional to carry out this duty, seeing as any roof work can be dangerous.

-Are there any other pests that nest under solar panels?
+What other birds nest under solar panels?

 Next steps

-Solar panel bird proofing: FAQs
+Solar panel pigeon proofing: FAQs

 Related articles